Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 Self-Service BI

 Can the self-service concept be translated into Business Intelligence, and if so, how?
 Do the same principles apply there?
 Broadly speaking, this is the case above all with regard to the aspects of speed and flexibility.
-The following table shows where the greatest advantages of BI-self service are.
+The following table shows where the greatest advantages of self-service BI are.

 Cheaper or more added value The IT department can focus on the infrastructure, the supply of ready-made components, and more complex data sets.
 The simple tasks can now be outsourced to the users.